Craig Forsyth: Derby County

 On 1 July 2013, Forsyth joined Derby County from Watford on a three-year contract for a reported fee of £150,000.
 Forsyth went into the 2013–14 season as first choice left back, with Clough stating Forsyth was also considered as an option at centre back in case of injuries and suspensions.
 Forsyth started the opening game a 1–1 draw at home to Blackburn Rovers, his first game as a permanent player.

 On 27 June 2014, Forsyth extended his contract at Derby County as he signed a new four-year contract to stay at the club until the end of the 2017–18 season.
 Forsyth suffered a cruciate knee ligament injury in November 2015, which kept him sidelined for nine months.
-On 22 August 2016, he suffered yet another serious injury.
+On 22 August 2016, he suffered yet another serious injury, he did not return to action for another 12 months, after which he signed a contract extension in December 2017 until June 2020.

+On 10 November 2018, Forsyth suffered his third serious knee ligament injury during his Derby career, ruling him out of action for 379 days.
+He then had competition for the left back role in the form of academy graduates Max Lowe and Lee Buchanan during the 2019–20 season, he made 25 appearances during this season as his contract was extended until June 2022.
+In June 2020, Forsyth made his 200th appearance for Derby County.

+Lowe departed in August 2020, and Buchanan and Forsyth competed for the left-back role at the club, Forsyth played 21 times during the 2020–21 season.
+Then he played 29 times, scoring 3 times during the 2021–22 season in a season Derby were relegated to League One after being deducted 21 points due to financial issues, Forsyth's second season playing for a club under administration.

 On 27 July 2022, Forsyth signed a new one-year deal with the club that would take his time with the Rams to ten years.
+Under new manager Paul Warne Forsyth was regularly used as central defender.
+On 18 March 2023, Forsyth made his 300th appearance for the club against Fleetwood Town, becoming the 30th player in Derby County history to do so.

+On 10 May 2023, after impressing in his new role at centre back and making 52 appearances during the 2022–23 season as Derby narrowly missed out on a play-off place, Forsyth was rewarded with a new contract until June 2024.
+This extended his stay into an eleventh year, during which he was given a testimonial match.
+It was played against Stoke City during the 2023–24 pre-season on 22 July 2023 at Pride Park.
+Derby won the game 3–0, which featured guest appearances from former teammates Martyn Waghorn, Craig Bryson, Bradley Johnson and David Nugent (Waghorn later signed again for the club).
+The game had an attendance of 9,119 fans.